thepmsquare/concealed/README.md

 # hidden-api

-FastAPI application, meant to be used for encoding and decoding images / steganography.
+FastAPI application, meant to be used for encoding and decoding messages in images / steganography.